idavis/idavis.github.io/_posts/2019-08-14-building-root-filesystems-with-desktop-ui-support.md

 This post builds off of [Building Custom Root Filesystems](/2019/08/building-custom-root-filesystems) directly and it is highly recommended that you review that post first as it covers background information that isn't reiterated here.

-To this end we can review several options for building out these root filesystems:
+To this end we have only a few steps needed to create our root filesystem:

 1. [Debootstrap](#debootstrap)
 2. [Configuration](#configuration)